-There is a small possibility that the wire mesh will be placed unevenly during production but this is not entertained in this task as the deviation is neglected at the early stage.
+There is a small possibility that the wire mesh will be placed unevenly during production but the uneven placement of tubes in the bundle is not entertained in this task as the deviation is neglected at this early stage.
 The calculations to obtain the relationship of wire mesh candidates with Prandtl number, volumetric heat transfer and also effect of cyclic load on the elongation of the wire itself must be conducted.